 Ms. Carolyn M. Harrison

 Ms. Harrison received her bachelor's degree from USC and her Executive MBA from Pepperdine's Graziadio School of Business and Management.
-She currently is a student in the Doctor of Education in Organizational Leadership program at GSEP, and currently invests and manages residential real estate through Harrison Property Acquisition and Management Company.
+She is a current student in the Doctor of Education in Organizational Leadership program at GSEP.
+She also invests and manages residential real estate through Harrison Property Acquisition and Management Company.